effektif/admin-docs/docs/optional.rst

 If you have completed the setup described here and the SSO is still not working, please make sure you are accessing the web application from a different machine than the one that runs the Tomcat server.
-Furthermore, check if `Integrated Windows Authentication <https://en.wikipedia.org/wiki/Integrated_Windows_Authentication>`_ is activated and the Signavio Workflow system is a trusted service, for instance by adding the address to the local intranet.
+Furthermore, check if `Integrated Windows Authentication <https://en.wikipedia.org/wiki/Integrated_Windows_Authentication>`_ is activated and the Workflow Accelerator system is a trusted service, for instance by adding the address to the local intranet.

 If you see an error page with the following error message: